akruszewski/gibl/manuscript/chapter2.md

 ![A function](images/function.png)

+I> ### Definition ?
+I>
-Functions are mathematical entities that assign unique outputs to given inputs.
-So for example, you might have a function that accepts as input a person, and as output returns the person's age, or name.
+I> Functions are mathematical entities that assign unique outputs to given inputs.

+For example, you might have a function that accepts as input a person, and as output returns the person's age, or name.

 ### 2.3.2.
 Lists